 I am a divorced dad with equal custody of my nine-year-old daughter.
 This morning she asked if I could dry her hair before she ate breakfast because “that’s how my mommy does it.”
 Keep in mind I’ve just learned to dry hair because her mother was the one to do it when we were together, but we have a routine each morning and the key is, while she’s eating breakfast, I take a quick shower and get ready myself.
 Should I change our routine at our house because “that’s how mommy does it”?
 What’s good ex-etiquette?

-Your question is a perfect example to drive home that as much as we would like to coordinate efforts, things may differ from house to house based on lifestyle: your work day starts earlier or later, stay at home caregivers, the amount of people in the home, single parent as opposed to a two parent home, etc. All these things play into how one does the little things to start the day and as a result, sometimes they just can’t be the same at both homes.
+Your question is a perfect example to drive home that as much as we would like to coordinate efforts, things may differ from house to house based on lifestyle: your work day starts earlier or later, stay at home caregivers, the number of people in the home, single parent as opposed to a two parent home, etc. All these things play into how one does the little things to start the day and as a result, sometimes they just can’t be the same at both homes.

 While you want your daughter to be comfortable, you also want to help her realize that things may have to differ from house to house and that’s okay.
 An easy way to explain why you prefer to do it your way is to say exactly what you said in your question, “Honey, I get ready while you are eating breakfast and we have to do it this way to make sure we get out of the house on time.”
 You could then brainstorm together about other ways to get ready to demonstrate why you have chosen the way you have.
 You never know, while chatting with her as you do her hair, you might find a different way of getting ready that will make you both happy.

-The key here is not to make the child feel badly about you doing it differently than Mommy.
+The key here is not to make the child feel bad about you doing it differently than Mommy.
 Plead your case based on lifestyle, not whose way is better, and you’ll both raise a child who loves both of her homes and is not troubled by why there are differences.
 That’s good ex-etiquette.